 Best Epoxy Resin for Thick Pours

-Liquid glass superclear 2.0 allows resin pours up to 4″ deep and cures to a crystal clear finish.
+Liquid glass superclear 2.0 allows resin pours up to 4″ deep and cures to a crystal clear finish with no air bubbles.

 My favorite epoxy resin for table tops and epoxy countertops is Stonecoat Countertop Epoxy.